Sean-Boyes/Reaction-Timer/README.md

 - Reason: Mechanical buttons may activate rather quickly when getting to their on and off state, this circut reduces the signals to a signal on and off
 - How: The circuit throws away any signal that is not on for 50 ns (or 5 clock cycles at 10ns)
 ## Counter (Counter.vhd)
+- Input: Enable and Clock
+- Output: Counter Register
+- Usage: When Enable is high, the Counter Register goes up by one every clock cycle
+- How: A chain of t-flip-flips with the inverse of each output being fed into the clock of the next
 ## Encoder 32 bit (encoder32.vhd)

 ## Linear Feedback Shift Register (LFSR.vhd)